 Is there a cure for glaucoma?

 Unfortunately there is currently no cure for glaucoma.
-Treatment can be used to prevent or delay vision loss, but once damage has been done, it is irreversible.
+Treatment such as eye drops and surgery can be used to prevent or delay vision loss, but once damage has been done, it is irreversible.
 Hence the importance of regular eye examinations!